RateGain-logo-Vivid-Lavender

 Cons

-• Significantly more complex than needed for independent hotels or mid-market groups
+• More complex than needed for independent hotels

-• Implementation timelines and customisation costs are considerably higher than on lighter platforms
+• Implementation timelines are longer than lighter platforms

 8. Mirai

-The Mirai booking engine is built around giving travellers clear pricing information during the reservation process.
-Hotels can display direct rates alongside OTA pricing, helping guests compare options and choose their preferred booking channel.
-Mirai also supports hotels with metasearch campaigns and broader direct-channel strategy.
+The Mirai booking engine is built around giving travelers clear pricing information during the reservation process.
+Hotels can display direct rates and indirect pricing, helping guests compare options and choose their preferred booking channel.
+Mirai also supports hotels with metasearch campaigns and broader direct channel strategy.

 Key features